 Is Rotterdam A Safe City?

 Watch for pickpocketing in bigger cities like Amsterdam, Rotterdam, and The Hague.
-It is a matter of common sense to protect your wallet carefully in a big city like Rotterdam.
-It is common sense to avoid some neighborhoods in Rotterdam in the evenings and at night.
+Protecting your wallet carefully in a big city like Rotterdam is a matter of common sense.
+Likewise, avoiding some neighborhoods in Rotterdam in the evenings and at night is common sense.

 Expat Ranking Of Rotterdam / Amsterdam / The Hague